bormaxi8080/osint-timeline/DRAFT.md

 GpxExpeditor 3D Sattelite View.
 Worldwide map with 3D and high quality satellite images.
 For street views from 3-20 metres it is much better than Google Maps: https://gpxeditor.co.uk/map

 Phone2skype.
 Check the Skype account details linked to a phone number, including the name, ID, country, and profile picture: https://www.vedbex.com/phone2skype

+r4ven.
+Track the GPS location of the user's smartphone or PC and capture a picture of the target, along with IP and device information: https://github.com/spyboy-productions/r4ven

 Penelope is a shell handler designed to be easy to use and intended to replace netcat when exploiting RCE vulnerabilities.
 It is compatible with Linux and macOS and requires Python 3.6 or higher.
 It is a standalone script using only Python's native library, and it is intended to remain this way: https://github.com/brightio/penelope